Advertisement

 How does therapy work?

-Since depression thrives on under-stimulation, isolation and inertia, behavioral changes are crucial.
-Some therapists work with their patients on developing their interpersonal skills, which can help them integrate and communicate better.
+These behavioral changes are important.
+Some therapists work on developing interpersonal skills, which can help you socialize and communicate more effectively.
 “We've got to consciously work on shifting the mood by finding ways to integrate these behavioral changes into their typical day or week,” says Nasche.

-However, the strategies patients use to manage their depression must be ones they can stick to.
+However, depression management strategies must be simple enough to stick to.
 “I tell my patients that one of the first things that we are going to do is figure out a handful of tools that they are willing to use,” says Nasche.

 9 / 10